hannibunny/nlpbook/NLP/_build/html/_sources/03postagging/01tagsetsAndAlgorithms.md

 **Tagging:** The learned mapping is the two-column table of word and associated most frequent PoS.
-This table can be applied to tag each word with it's PoS.
+This table can be applied to tag each word with its PoS.

 **Properties:** A unigram tagger is simple to learn and to apply.
-However, it suffers from the drawback that only the word itself, but not it's context is applied to determine the tag.
-Consequently a word is always tagged with the same PoS, independent of it's context.
+However, it suffers from the drawback that only the word itself, but not its context is applied to determine the tag.
+Consequently a word is always tagged with the same PoS, independent of its context.
 Unigram-Tagging is erroneous whenever a PoS applies to a word, which is not the PoS that appeared most often with this word in the training corpora.

 ### N-Gram Tagger

 The Unigram-Tagger ignored the context of the word.
 However, the previous words, or better, the PoS of the previous words, may provide much information for assigning the correct PoS-tag.
 For example, if the word before `run` is an article, then the PoS-tag of run is probably `noun`, whereas if the word predecessor of `run` is a pronoun, the run's PoS-tag is more likely verb.

-A **Bigram-Tagger** assigns the PoS-tag of the current word by taking into account the current word itself and the PoS-tag of the preceiding word.
+A **Bigram-Tagger** assigns the PoS-tag of the current word by taking into account the current word itself and the PoS-tag of the preceding word.

 $$
 (PoS(word_{i-1}),word_i) \rightarrow PoS(word_i), \quad \forall word \in V,
 $$

-More general, an **N-gram-Tagger** assigns the PoS-tag of the current word by taking into account the current word itself and the PoS-tag of the N-1 preceiding words.
+More general, an **N-gram-Tagger** assigns the PoS-tag of the current word by taking into account the current word itself and the PoS-tag of the N-1 preceding words.

 $$
 (PoS(word_{i-N+1}),\ldots,PoS(word_{i-1}),word_i) \rightarrow PoS(word_i), \quad \forall word \in V,